kyma-project/examples/prometheus/README.md

 1. [**Deploy a custom Prometheus stack**](./prometheus.md), in which you deploy the [kube-prometheus-stack](https://github.com/prometheus-operator/kube-prometheus) from the upstream Helm chart.

 2. [**Observe application metrics**](./monitoring-custom-metrics/README.md), in which you redirect the `cpu_temperature_celsius` metric to the localhost and the Prometheus UI.
-You later observe how the metric value changes in the predefined 10 seconds interval in which Prometheus scrapes the metric values from the service's `/metrics` endpoint.
+You later observe how the metric value changes in the predefined 10-second interval in which Prometheus scrapes the metric values from the service's `/metrics` endpoint.

 3. [**Create a Grafana dashboard**](./monitoring-grafana-dashboard/README.md), in which you create a Grafana dashboard of a Gauge type for the `cpu_temperature_celsius` metric.
 This dashboard shows explicitly when the CPU temperature is equal to or higher than the predefined threshold of 75 degrees Celsius, at which point the dashboard turns red.